-- The primary method for communication with the workers will be via e-mail. - To assist with Worker Screening, UBC PAT (personnel absence tracker) will be utilized to track any workers who cannot attend work due to one or more of the three categories of restriction (as defined by Worksafe).
+- 1. The primary method for communication with the workers will be via e-mail. - 2.
+To assist with Worker Screening, UBC Workday will be utilized to track any workers who cannot attend work due to one or more of the three categories of restriction (as defined by Worksafe).